reussite/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [1-confused-smiley](/1-confused_smiley ) Write a script that displays a confused smiley "(Ôo)'.
 [2-hellofile](./2-hellofile) Display the content of the /etc/passwd file.
 [3-twofiles](./3-twofiles) Display the content of /etc/passwd and /etc/hosts.
+[4-lastlines](./4-lastlines) Display the last 10 lines of /etc/passwd.
-[5-firstlines](./5-firstlines) Display the first 10 lines of /etc/passwd
+[5-firstlines](./5-firstlines) Display the first 10 lines of /etc/passwd.